zheli/robot-framework-VmrunLibrary/README.md

 # RobotFramework VmrunLibrary

-VmrunLibrary is a robot framework keyword library that controls a vmware virtual machine via vmrun command.
+VmrunLibrary is a robot framework (http://code.google.com/p/robotframework/) keyword library that controls a vmware virtual machine via vmrun command.
+It has been tested on linux, but should also work on Windows.

+## Prerequisites

+* VMware workstation 6.0 or higher

+## Installation

+## Tests

 ## License